 When hiring an attorney, many clients think that the attorney will immediately file a lawsuit and “go to court.”
 In the majority of cases, this is not necessary.
 Over 90% of our cases settle without filing a lawsuit.
 We negotiate with insurance companies on behalf of our clients to ensure medical costs are covered and our clients receive the compensation they deserve.
 If a case does not settle before the Arizona Statute of Limitations expires, either because the insurance company fails to make reasonable offers or the client’s injuries are still evolving, then we need to go to court.

 Calling a lawyer quickly ensures your claims are raised in a timely manner when evidence is still available and memories are still fresh.
-This protects both the victim and wrongdoer by making sure claims are decided on their meritsg.
+This protects both the victim and the wrongdoer by making sure claims are decided on their merits.
 The success of your claim can be significantly and negatively impacted by waiting too long to contact a lawyer.

 We receive many calls from potential clients with seemingly good claims.
 Unfortunately, they waited too long to contact us and the Arizona Statute of Limitations has expired.
 Some potential clients wait to contact us until they have recovered physically, emotionally, and/or financially from the injury.
 Others try to “talk with” the insurance company on their own before contacting us.
 Many of these potential clients did not realize a deadline existed.
 Usually, they are out of luck.